lashifrin/ejabberd-modules/README.txt

 You need to have Erlang installed.

 To use an ejabberd module coming from this repository:
- - Run "erl -make" in the root (usually trunk directory) of the wanted module.
+ - Run "erl -pa ../../ejabberd-dev/trunk/ebin -make" in the root (usually trunk directory) of the wanted module.
  - Copy generated .beam files from the ebin directory to the directory where your ejabberd .beam files are.
  - Use the configuration file examples provided in the conf dir to update your ejabberd.cfg configuration file.